When To Call a Doctor

 - You can't sleep because of the pain.

 had an illness or injury that healed, but you still have pain.

 Watchful waiting is a period of time during

 which you and your doctor watch your symptoms without using

-If you are able to control pain with exercise, healthy eating, massage, and pain relievers, you may not need further treatment.
+During this period of watchful waiting, your doctor may have you try to get more sleep, work on reducing stress, and get more exercise.
+If you are able to control pain with exercise, massage, and pain relievers, you may not need further treatment.